kibecodes/TradingBell/README.md

 Bugs - returning client and fetchData func from useAggregateQuery func
      - having to pass useAggregateQuery attributes each time when accessing returned attributes

+GraphQL HTTP defaults to a POST request.
+Thus the 405 error.
+Sol - HttpLink to modify the method to a GET